MasterERTS/rtros-documentation/README.md

-# projects-management
+Second term project management repository.
-Second term project management repo
+No code lives there.